KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

      /**
 ```

 What are the important updates in this piece of code?
-It's not quite easy to check what have been done with a diff like this.
+It’s not quite easy to check what have been done with a diff like this.
 But with the `-w` option:

 ```git
 $ git diff -w